fjossinet/RNArtist/README.md

 ![Screen Capture](media/Capture%20d’écran%202020-12-27%20à%2020.48.24.png)

 ## Prerequisites

+You need the tool [maven](https://maven.apache.org) and a [Java distribution](https://www.oracle.com/java/technologies/javase-downloads.html) to be installed (type the commands ```mvn``` and ```java``` from a command line to check).

+On Linux Systems, you can install maven with the command ``sudo apt get install maven``

-You need the tool maven and a Java distribution to be installed (type the commands ```mvn``` and ```java``` from a command line to check).
-RNArtist has been developped with OpenJDK 15.
-To compile it with Java 11, you need to change the value of the property java.version in the pom file.
+RNArtist has been developed with OpenJDK 15.
+To compile it with OpenJDK 11 (the most recent Long Term Support version available on computers), you just need to change the value of the property java.version in the pom file.

 ## Installation